blackcymbal/Todo-Task-App/README.md

      # Get path to where cask was installed to double-click installer
      brew info --cask zulu17
    ```
-3. Download and install Android Studio
+3. Download and install the Android Studio
 4. Install Android 14 (UpsideDownCake) SDK in particular and make sure Android SDK Platform 34 and Google APIs Intel x86 Atom System Image are checked
 5. Make sure Android SDK Build-Tools 34.0.0 is selected.
 6. Add the following lines to your ~/.zprofile or ~/.zshrc (if you are using bash, then ~/.bash_profile or ~/.bashrc) config file: